 Sounds like dirt roads and dust, wind and wheat fields, hope and home...

-Jessie to release new album "Playing Favorites" in the spring of 2020
+Jessie releases new album "Playing Favorites"

-Jessie Nashville studio release and fourth original album "Northern Lights"
+On Jessie Nashville studio release and fourth original album "Northern Lights"

 "This album is Americana magic...Yes, Veeder is a fine, exuberant singer.
 Yes, she writes tuneful melodies.
 Though more significantly, it’s her realness that bolsters her musical talent.
 What’s most impressive about Veeder is her remarkable ability to express her true character and life experiences through song.
 She can write meaningful lyrics, craft appealing music and express herself openly and then have these elements converge in the most beautiful way.
 “Northern Lights” is proof of this."-High Plains Reader "